ecco2times1000/Hawaii-Restaurant-Insights/README.md

   height="600"
   frameborder="0"
 ></iframe>
 A more promising relationship seems to be the one between price and the number of reviews.
-It seems that the number of reviews gradually increases until the '$$$' mark and then slightly drops off.
-This could mean that restaraunts with price '$$$' have the most reviews, and potenitally the most business.
+It seems that the number of reviews gradually increases until the price level 3 mark and then slightly drops off.
+This could mean that restaraunts with price price level 3 have the most reviews, and potenitally the most business.
 <iframe
   src="assets/BA_plot2.html"
   width="800"